 4.3.
 Cancellations and No-Shows

 All cancellations must be made in accordance with the policies of the specific testing center that is administering your certification exam.
 Additionally, candidates are subject to the testing center’s no-show policy in terms of rescheduling or seeking a refund.
 Visit your testing centers’ website for more information on cancellations and no-shows.

 4.4.
 Test Accommodation Requests

 In accordance with the requirements of the Americans with Disabilities Act (ADA), candidates with a demonstrated need may make requests for special accommodations that relate to that need when scheduling their exam.
 Requests must be made to CertNexus in writing at least thirty-five (35) calendar days prior to the desired exam date.
 Requests must be reviewed and approved by CertNexus and supporting documentation may be required.
 CertNexus will inform the testing center of candidate needs once the request has been approved.
 Candidates can submit test accommodation requests via email to email@example.com.

-4.4.2.
-Candidates can submit ADA requests via email to firstname.lastname@example.org.
+Candidates can submit ESL time extension requests via email to firstname.lastname@example.org.

 4.6.
 Candidate Identification

 While specific requirements for candidate identification and acceptable forms of identification depend on the specific testing center that is administering your exam, candidates will generally be required to bring registration confirmation and a government-issued ID to take any CertNexus certification exam.
 Contact the testing center that is delivering your scheduled certification exam for specific information on requirements and acceptable forms of identification.

 6. Testing and Retake Policy

-5.1.
+6.1.
 Eligible candidates may purchase a voucher to take the desired CertNexus certification exam from the CertNexus store or partner stores.
 Vouchers for CertNexus certification exams are non-refundable, non-transferable, and non-exchangeable.
+All vouchers, including any retakes, expire 18 months from the date of purchase, unless otherwise noted.

 6.3.
 CertNexus is the sole decision maker with regard to passing scores for all CertNexus certification exams and for all other decisions related to certification.
 CertNexus uses an industry-standard, statistical-analysis process to determine passing scores (cut scores) for all exams.